jai2036/CppCmakeDemo/README.md

-handsonserver - Demo for using cmake for your project.
+CppCmakeDemo - Demo for using cmake for your project.
 Steps to build and run the code:
 - open terminal and navigate to handsonserver and run following commands =>
 - mkdir build